 The school recognises that all matters relating to child protection are confidential.
 The Head teacher, Designated Safeguarding Lead and/or Deputy will disclose any information about a child to other members of staff on a 'need to know basis' only.
-Guidance about sharing information can be found in the 2018 document Information Sharing: Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2018 and the Data protection: toolkit for schools.
+Guidance about sharing information can be found in the 2018 document Information Sharing: Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2024 and the Data protection guidance for schools (2024).
+The school understands the need to keep child protection and safeguarding records securely.
 The school understands the need to keep child protection and safeguarding records securely, and these are stored via the school's online CPOMS system.
 Historical records are stored securely in a lockable cabinet.